Sachin-Kottarathodi/hprofile/content/blog/linkedin.md

 In a world where everyone is fighting for the same piece of the pie, visibility and personal branding have become essential skills.
 It’s no longer just about what you did — though that helps — it’s more about how many people saw it, shared it, talked about it.

-It's the difference between a critically acclaimed movie and a money-minting blockbuster.
+It's the difference between a critically acclaimed film with substance and a money-minting blockbuster that runs on marketing hype and a paper-thin script.
-It's the difference between an Amazon listing with few reviews and one with hundreds.
+It's the difference between an outstanding product on Amazon with just a handful of reviews and a mediocre one flooded with ratings.

 It's not fair, but it's real.